solliancenet/microsoft-mysql-developer-guide/artifacts/02-03-CloudDeploy-InApp/README.md

 ## Test the Application

-1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, `Hello World` should display.
+1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, the page should display.
 2. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, results should display.